mirams/PyHillFit/chaste/README.md

 git checkout a38aafa02ee21c2825bc14e5efc07c7ef8626b01
 cd ..
 ```
-Here we have hardcoded two particular revisions of Chaste and ApPredict that are known to work with these files.
+Here we have hardcoded two particular revisions of Chaste and ApPredict (c.
+18th October 2016) that are known to work with these files.

 Then link ApPredict so it can be built as a Chaste project:
 ```